 - The public finances would deteriorate – the modest surplus projected for 2020 would turn to deficit;

 - Updated multi-annual forecasts will be published in the Stability Programme in April.

-Minister for Finance and Public Expenditure & Reform, Paschal Donohoe today discussed the economic and fiscal impacts of a disorderly exit of the UK from the European Union with Government.
+The Minister for Finance and Public Expenditure & Reform, Paschal Donohoe TD today (Tuesday) discussed the economic and fiscal impacts of a disorderly exit of the UK from the European Union with Government.
 While the central scenario remains an orderly exit – involving the UK leaving with a transition arrangement in place until the end of next year, and some form of trade agreement thereafter – the risk of a disorderly exit has increased in recent weeks.

 All forms of UK exit will have a detrimental impact on the Irish economy, with the most adverse impacts likely to be felt in agri-food and indigenous manufacturing sectors, as previous Department of Finance research has shown.
 The more disorderly the exit, the larger the macroeconomic impact.

 In this context, a preliminary assessment prepared by the Department of Finance for Government suggests that a disorderly exit will reduce the level of GDP (the size of the economy) by around 4¼ percentage points (relative to the Budget 2019 central scenario forecast) over the medium term (to 2023) and by around 6 percentage points relative to a hypothetical ‘no Brexit’ scenario.
 Weaker exports due to trade disruption – tariff and non-tariff barriers – and sterling depreciation, and more modest domestic demand due to higher consumer prices, precautionary saving and uncertainty are the main channels through which economic activity would be affected.